jgbaldwinbrown/uawk/Readme.md

 # Micro AWK

-AWK for people who don't have time to waste
+AWK for people who don't have time to waste.

 ## Introduction